mattwarren/mattwarren.github.io/_posts/2016-09-14-Subverting-.NET-Type-Safety-with-System.Runtime.CompilerServices.Unsafe.md

 1. **Save developers from having to repeatedly write the same `unsafe` code**
   - There are already [code-bases making use of it](https://github.com/dotnet/corefxlab/pull/796), including the [Kestrel the high-performance web server, based on libuv.](https://github.com/aspnet/KestrelHttpServer/pull/1000)

-It's also worth pointing out that the library is primarily for use with a `struct` or Value type rather than a `class` or Reference type.
+It's also worth pointing out that the library is primarily for use with a Value Type (int, float, etc) rather than a `class` or Reference type.
 You can use it with classes, however you [have to pin them first](https://msdn.microsoft.com/en-us/library/23acw07k(v=vs.110).aspx), so they don't move about in memory whilst you are working with the pointer.

 ----